Generic Name: hydroxyzine (hye-DROX-i-zeen)

 Do NOT use Hyzine if:

-- you are in your first 3 months of pregnancy
+- you are in early pregnancy

 Contact your doctor or health care provider right away if any of these apply to you.